ewang0/linkedin-to-pdf/README.md

   Encapsulate authentication and scraping logic into React hooks for cleaner, reusable code.
 - 🔐 **Enhanced Auth Strategy**
   If access is granted, switch to using the official LinkedIn API for a more secure and scalable solution.
+- 🧩 Componentization
+  Break down the main page into smaller, reusable components to improve readability, maintainability, and scalability.

 ## Example Resume